elsampsa/opengl-texture-streaming/README.md

 # OpenGL texture upload test

-We're testing here texture uploading to the GPU (no visualization, just upload).

-Strategies include PBOs and TBOs.
-Please, check it out and contribute!
+We're testing here texture uploading to the GPU (no visualization, just upload) - strategies include PBOs and TBOs.

 Compile & link with: